MetPX/sarracenia/docs/source/Tutorials/Install.rst

   $ sudo add-apt-repository ppa:ssc-hpc-chp-spc/metpx
   $ sudo apt-get update
-  $ sudo apt-get install sarrac
+  $ sudo apt-get install metpx-sr3c

 For any recent ubuntu version.
 The librabbitmq-0.8.0 has been backported in the PPA. sarrac's dependency.
 For other architectures or distributions, one can build from source::